 All applicants must meet the minimum English language requirements.

-- Bachelor degree in any discipline and 3 years relevant work experience* OR
+- a Bachelor's degree in any discipline and three years relevant work experience*, or

-- Masters Qualifying Program (or Masters Qualifying Program Extended) and 3 years professional/managerial work experience* OR
+- successful completion of a Masters Qualifying Program (MQP) and three years professional/managerial work experience*, or

 ^All applicants must provide the following with their application: